-Those who are regulars of the blog, already know that I like to measure everything, and the gas could not be less.
+Those of you who are regulars on the blog already know that I like to measure everything, and gas could not be less.

-One thing that not many people know is that it is usually very easy to measure because the meters have a "magnetic output" that can be easily read.
+One thing that not many people know is that it is often very easy to measure because the meters have a "magnetic output" that can be easily read.

-The difficulty lies, more than anything else, in how to send the data from the counter, which is often inaccessible and has no nearby power outlets.
+The difficulty, more than anything else, is in how to send data from the meterwhich is often inaccessible and has no nearby power sockets.

 For a while I was reading the gas consumption using a Jeenode (a kind of Arduino with a radio frequency module for low consumption applications).
-The system worked great for a few months until, well, until it was stolen from the meter box!
-One fine day the readings just stopped coming, I went to see what was going on, and my dear little gadget had disappeared.
+The system worked very well for a few months until, well, until it was stolen from my meter box!
+One fine day the readings simply stopped coming in, I went to see what was going on, and my beloved little gadget had disappeared.

-I have not read the gas for almost a year now, and with the changes that I have made this year in the boiler and in the heating control system, it would be good for me to have real-time data again to be able to optimize its operation and know if the changes that I am implementing translate into gas savings.
+I haven't read the gas for almost a year now, and with the changes I have made this year to the boiler and the heating control system, it would be good to have real-time data again so that I can optimise its operation and know if the changes I am implementing are resulting in gas savings.

 Measuring gas consumption is not difficult, in most cases.
-Fortunately, gas meters usually have a magnet that moves with the numbers that go around, so that we can detect each turn of the number and calculate the consumption that way.
+Fortunately, gas meters usually have a magnet that moves with the little numbers that go round and round, so we can detect each turn of the number and calculate the consumption that way.

-At first I wanted to make the measurement system using an ESP8266 and MQTT (and I prepared it) the problem is that in the vicinity of the gas meter I do not have a nearby electrical outlet and the ESP8266 is a little too hungry to be powered by battery.
-On the other hand, Jeenodes are a bit pricey, for what is out there today.
-Since I already have a receiver for the Jeenodes installed and integrated through Nodered (my EmonTX power consumption reading system is based on and is compatible with Jeenode), and all the components to make a homemade Jeenode for little money, I have decided doing so.
+I originally wanted to do the metering system using an ESP8266 and MQTT (and I set it up).
+The problem is that I don't have an electrical socket near the gas meter and the ESP8266 is a bit hungry for battery power.
+On the other hand, the Jeenodes are a bit expensive, for what is out there nowadays.
+Since I already have a Jeenode receiver installed and integrated through Nodered (my EmonTX power reading system is based on and compatible with Jeenode), and all the components to make a home-made Jeenode for little money, I decided to do it this way.

-The biggest problem is the sketch that has to be loaded onto the Arduino, and that is, after a couple of years since I wrote the old one, I don't know where it is, I can't find it, neither alive nor dead, so I had to write new one.
-The sketch, in itself, is very simple, the difficulty comes because it has to be optimized so that it consumes as little as possible, which is an additional headache.
+The biggest problem is the sketch that has to be loaded in the Arduino, and after a couple of years since I wrote the old one, I don't know where it is, I can't find it, neither dead nor alive, so I had to write a new one.
+The sketch, in itself, is very simple, the difficulty comes because you have to optimise it so that it consumes as little as possible, which means some additional headache.

-As in the previous version, I have used the wonderful Arduino Jeelib library.
-This library is a marvel to implement low-power modules with radio communication.
-It's a bit old now, but it's just what I need and I'm familiar with.
+As in the previous version, I have used the great Arduino Jeelib library.
+This library is great for implementing low-power modules with radio communication.
+It's a bit old, but it's just what I need and I'm familiar with it.

-Edit: The truth is that optimizing its consumption has taken me much longer than I thought.
-In the end, I spent a week testing, measuring and changing the code until I got what I wanted.
+Edito: The truth is that optimising its consumption has taken me much longer than I thought it would.
+In the end I spent a week testing, measuring and changing the code until I got what I wanted.

-Edit 2: I include this graph a year later (February 2018), where you can see that the invention works spectacularly well.
-After one year of uninterrupted use, the battery (two 1.5 Volt AA batteries) is still above 3 Volts, so many more months of operation are expected before having to change the batteries
+Edito 2: I include this graph one year later (February 2018), where you can see that the invention is working spectacularly well.
+After a year of uninterrupted use, the battery (two 1.5 Volt AA batteries) is still above 3 Volts, so many more months of operation are expected before the batteries need to be replaced.

-The system Still working after more than four years running uninterrupted with the same batteries (which weren't even new when I first put them in to test them for the first time)!
+The system is still in operation after more than four years of uninterrupted operation with the same batteries (which were not even new when I put them in to test them for the first time)!